vippsas/vipps-login-wordpress/README.md

   * 'continue_with_vipps_before_*your application*_login_redirect'.
 This takes your logged-in user and a session (which can be called as an array) and is called right before the user is redirected.
 This would be a good place to add a filter to 'login_redirect' for instance.
   * Filter 'continue_with_vipps_*your application*_users_can_register'.
 Takes a truth value, an array of userinfo from Vipps and a session, and should return true only if you allow the user to register
   * Filter 'continue_with_vipps_*your application*_create_userdata'.
 For newly registered users, takes an array to be passed to wp_update_user, an array of userinfo from Vipps, and a session.
 You can here add your extra meta fields
   * Filter 'continue_with_vipps_*your application*_allow_login'.
-Takes a truth value, a user object, userinfo from Vipps and a session, and returns true only if the user is allowed to log in
+Takes a truth value, a user object, userinfo from Vipps and a session, and returns true only if the user is allowed to log in.

 ###  Adding another 'action' apart from logging in

 You may want to do other things than logging in with the users' confirmed Vipps identity, and this plugin absolutely allows this.
 This might be submissions of comments, reviews and so forth without requiring logins, or even just as a convenient way of letting users input their address.

 These are the main steps:

- * Define your own action, like 'submitaddress'.
+ * Define your own action, like 'submit address'.
  * Create your button.
-The handler should call the static method `ContinueWithVipps::getAuthRedirect($action)` (you can also provide an array of sessiondata which will be available in your handlers, and restrict the scope of the data to retrieve from Vipps.
-The return value is an URL to which you should redirect your user.
+The handler should call the static method `ContinueWithVipps::getAuthRedirect($action)`.
+You can also provide an array of session data which will be available in your handlers, and restrict the scope of the data to retrieve from Vipps.
+The return value is a URL to which you should redirect your user.
  * Create your success handler.
  * Create your error handler.
 This should be hooked to 'continue_with_vipps_error_*your action*'.
 It will receive an error string, a description of the error, sometimes an error hint, and the contents of your session (which will no longer be active).
 You will need to redirect to your error page here, and show your user the error.
 The redirect is important, you should not output content in this action.
  * Create your success handler.
 This should be hooked to 'continue_with_vipps_*your action*'.
 It will receive an array of user information from Vipps, and a live session.
 This handler too should end with a redirect to your success page.